Eligibility Requirements

 Atlas Corps receives a high volume of applications each year, and to give each candidate a thorough review, it may take up to a few months for our team to complete each stage of the review process.
 We review candidates based not just on eligibility and quality of their applications, but also on how well they fit with the desired profiles our potential Host Organizations are looking for at any given time, so some candidates may advance more quickly through the process than others.

 In some cases, strong applicants may be selected for the Fellowship in as little as 3-4 months after they submitted their application.
 In other cases, strong applicants may be considered for multiple classes, potentially longer than a year, before matching with a Host Organization placement.
+Reaching the Semi-Finalist stage does not guarantee placement.
+Approximately 10% of candidates who reach the Semi-Finalist stage are selected as Fellows.

 If you are offered a Fellowship after interviewing with a Host Organization, there may be a quick turnaround time between your acceptance and the beginning of the Fellowship.
-You would typically have around 4-6 weeks to give notice to your current employer before starting the Fellowship.
+You would typically have around 4-8 weeks to give notice to your current employer before starting the Fellowship.

 Can I request a specific Host Organization?